okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 == Changelog ==

 **Most Recent Changes:**

+= 2.6.10 =
+* Updated email providers in the onboarding wizard.
+* Added support for Gutenberg's blocks.json when registering our Campaign Selector block.
+* Fixed display of an authentication error for non-authentication errors.
+* Fixed error that can occur during plugin upgrade processes.

 = 2.6.9 =
 * Fixes a scenario where non-inline campaigns could be prevented from showing if inline campaigns are present.